yainporter/m1_project_reflections/README.md

+You will need to copy this markdown, create your own **private** gist, and paste this markdown in your own gist.
+After each project, you will take time to come back to your private gist and answer each of the questions that are outlined for you below.

 # M1 Project Reflections

-(you will need to copy this markdown, create your own **private** gist, and paste this markdown in your own gist)

 ## Warmup Project
 1. How do you approach solving something when you don’t have all the information?